nickgamb/mindgardenai-site/src/pages/blog/2024-07-20-lets-build-a-bci.md

 ## Coming Soon!

-This blog is scheduled to be released: Summer 2024
+This blog will arrive Summer 2024.